-If trimType is not specified, it will default to BOTH.
+If trimType is not specified, it defaults to BOTH.
 If trimCharacter is not specified, it will default to the space character (' ').
 Otherwise the trimCharacter expression must evaulate to one of the following:

-- a character string whose length is exactly one, or. - NULL
+- A character string whose length is exactly one - NULL